jtnystrom/Discount/README.md

    too large, shuffling will be slower, sometimes dramatically so.
 3. Increase the number of input splits by reducing the maximum split size.
 This affects the number of tasks in the hashing stage.
 This can also be done in the run scripts.
 The same caveat as above applies.

+Indexes that have been created used the `store` command are stored in a partitioned form on disk (as parquet files), to avoid shuffling when the index is used.
+The number of partitions defaults to 200, but can be tuned when the index is created, using the `-p` flag.
+See `discount.sh --help` for details.
+The `reindex` command can be used to repartition an existing index.

 For very large datasets, it is helpful to understand where the difficulties come from.
 For a repetitive dataset, using `--method pregrouped` will have large benefits.
 On the other hand, for a highly complex dataset with many distinct k-mers,